 Load up on snacks, pick out some movies and enjoy some quality time together.
 A movie night is such a fun family activity.
 In addition, some theaters are offering home premieres that allow you to stream new releases right on your home television.

 What better way to kiss summer goodbye than with some good old-fashioned ice cream?
 For an exceptional treat, try making your ice cream from scratch – it’s not as hard as you think.
 Plus, it’s a great excuse to buy an ice cream maker if you don’t have one already.
 So here are some great recipes to try.
 These are yummy, too!
 And if you want to make popsicles, this tray is a great one.

 Make it a family activity.
 Better yet, turn your ice cream-making into a fun math lesson.
 Talk about an excellent opportunity for the little ones to hone their counting and measuring skills.

 The fun thing about making ice cream is that you can put whatever you want in it – and on it!
 Choose wacky flavors, skip the sugar, and add whatever toppings you want (no extra charge!).

 5. Hit the South Florida Beaches

 Most South Florida beaches are open Labor Day Weekend, which gives you and the family a chance to get out and soak up the sun.
-Wear your masks, practice social distancing, and there’s no reason why you can’t enjoy the beach before the sun sets on summer.
+But, wear your masks, practice social distancing, and there’s no reason why you can’t enjoy the beach before the sun sets on summer.
 As of right now, Miami, Palm Beach, and Broward County beaches will be open, but check the news before you venture out.
 Counties in South Florida are still yo-yo-ing with decisions on whether to stay open or close.

-If you go the beach route, have a back-up plan in case it rains.
+If you go the beach route, have a backup plan in case it rains.
 We love playing games!

 For most of us, Labor Day Weekend 2020 is going to be a laid-back affair.
 But even if you’re staying home, you can still have a good time.
 Use these ideas to spice up your stay-at-home weekend.